Just Be

 Just Be is the second studio album by Dutch DJ Tiësto.
 It was released on 6 April 2004 in the Netherlands and 15 May 2004 in the United States (see 2004 in music).
 The album features BT, Kirsty Hawkshaw, and Aqualung on vocals, as well as a remake of Samuel Barber's "Adagio for Strings".
 The album's singles were "Love Comes Again", "Traffic", "Just Be" (the title track), and "Adagio for Strings".
-The track "Sweet Misery" was originally written for Evanescence but it did not meet the deadline for the release of their album.
+The track "Sweet Misery" was originally written for Evanescence but it did not meet the deadline for the release of their debut album, Fallen.

 Style

 The album begins with "Forever Today" which is composed of soft classical sounds of strings before moving into a strong trance beat and bassline later in the 12-minute track.
 The album's second track, featuring BT, is the second single from the album "Love Comes Again".
 The song uses Latin percussion sounds which are followed by BT's vocals.
 The third track is the uplifting "Traffic".
 Then he introduces his first work with Joanne Lloyd, titled "Sweet Misery", it is a chill out track with dark vocals and flowing synth lines, it is an unexpected break from the usually expected sounds of Tiësto.
 He continues by performing the title track of his previous album compilation Nyana.